sinan-ozel/pytest-repeated/README.md

 ## Purpose
 I want to leverage `pytest` for model evaluation in a way that can be readily incorporated into CI/CD flows.

+(Also consider giving `pytest-repeat` a look - I wrote `pytest-repeated` for _statistical_ testing, as in, there are situations where one or two failures out of a hundred is acceptable.)

 # Installation

 ```